Ljvon4ik/Ljvon4ik/README.md

 ### Hi there 👋, my name is Dzmitry
 #### I'm a Unity developer
-Game programming is my love.
-It's not just about technical skills, but also about creativity, about the ability to give people amazing emotions through the magic of code.
+Making games is my love.
+It's not just about technical skills, but also about creativity, about the ability to give people amazing emotions.

 Skills: Unity / C# / DI /

-- 🔭 I’m currently working on refactoring the code for the game Minesweeper
+- 🔭 Now I'm working on the game Minesweeper
-- 🌱 I'm working on designing an extensible and easily maintainable code architecture
+- 🌱 I'm working on creating a game board design.
+As well as an extensible and easily supported code architecture.
 - 📫 How to reach me: dzmitryliaonau@gmail.com